dnbworks/cash-register/README.md

 ## Cash Register React app

-In the project directory, you can run:
+This project is on development